-HIV in Europe is an initiative formed to inform policy-making/implementation, knowledge sharing, and to improve the evidence base on important issues related to earlier HIV testing and care.
-It is unique in its collaboration between stakeholders from both clinical, advocacy and public health policy levels, who all share the common objective of ensuring that people living with HIV and viral hepatitis enter care earlier in the course of their infection.
+HIV in Europe is not an organisation, but an initiative formed to inform processes, share knowledge and improve the evidence base around important issues of earlier testing and care.
+It is unique in its collaboration between stakeholders from both clinical, advocacy and public health level.

 The initiative has proven to be able to put the issue of earlier diagnosis of HIV and viral hepatitis on the political agenda and to involve the different constituencies.
 Also, the initiative has been able to initiate specific projects to enhance optimal testing and care.

 The overall objective of HIV in Europe is to ensure that people living with HIV and viral hepatitis enter care earlier in the course of their infection than is currently the case, as well as to study the decrease in the proportion presenting late for care.